Staff and Advisors

 Ann Marie Gunter is World Language Consultant at the North Carolina Department of Public Instruction, where she focuses on initiatives involving the professional development, support, and implementation of the proficiency-based North Carolina World Language Essential Standards.

 She also works with LinguaFolio, dual language/immersion programs, and global education initiatives pertaining to language.
-(There are over 120 dual language/immersion programs in North Carolina, which encompass 7 languages—Cherokee, Chinese, French, German, Greek, Japanese, and Spanish—across 33 districts, 3 charter schools, and 6 independent schools.)
-She is a doctoral candidate at North Carolina State University, and her dissertation research explores the reasons why local policymakers decide to launch a dual language/immersion program.
-She serves as the President of the National Council of State Supervisors for Languages (NCSSFL).
+(There are over 200 dual language/immersion programs in North Carolina, which encompass 8 languages—Cherokee, Chinese, French, German, Greek, Japanese, Spanish, and Urdu—across 47 districts, 8 charter schools, and 6 independent schools.)
+Her dissertation research explored the reasons why local policymakers decide to launch a dual language/immersion program, and she has served as President of the National Council of State Supervisors for Languages (NCSSFL).
+Currently, she is an officer with ACTFL’s Immersion Special Interest Group (SIG).

 Robin Harvey is a Clinical Assistant Professor of Foreign Language Education, TESOL, and Bilingual Education in New York University’s Steinhardt School of Culture, Education and Human Development, where she focuses on teaching foreign language in elementary school and early immersion education.